phizaz/dockerfiles/tensorflow/README.md

 With `--user` you can specify the runner of this image which in this case is the current user `$UID`.

+Or with `:keras-gpu` instead.

+You can quick start by seeing the `test` directory within this repo.
+There is a notebook

 ## Tag Variations

+### `phizaz/tensorflow:keras-gpu` - with Keras (only with tensorflow backend) with GPU support

 ### `phizaz/tensorflow:dcgan-gpu` - A Dockerfile for carpedm20's DCGAN Tensorflow